tu-team/2/doc/emotions/emotional thinking model/computational emotional thinking model.md

 Plutchik[nature_of_emotion] suggested "primary dyads", see "Evolutionary psychology" section above, could be produced as mixture of primary colors of basic emotions.
 For example: joy(yellow) plus trust(green) produces love(lemon), anger(red) plus disgust(lilac) produces contempt(violet).
 Higher or complex emotions requires higher levels of thinking and self-awareness to be involved, this way they are mainly triggered on self-conscious and self-reflective thinking levels.
 Triads could be produced in similar way to dyads: joy + trust + anger = jealousy, see [sentic_computing].

 ## Conclusion

+Emotions are part of human thinking.
+Role of emotions could not be underestimated and they could not be ignored in human thinking modelling.
+There are three bases of presented computational emotions model.
+First computer science Marvin Minsky "The emotion machine"[emotion_machine] thinking model(model of six).
+Evolutionary psychological model: "wheel of emotions" by Plutchik[nature_of_emotion].
+Plutchik indicated 8 basic emotions grouped in pairs.
+We used "wheel of emotions" as subjective emotional state model.
+Objective emotional brain activity is modeled by "cube of emotions" the monoamine neurotransmitters emotions model.

 ## References